-Proposed Maryland Dept. of Agriculture regulations on Industrial Hemp (2017)
+Maryland Dept. of Agriculture proposed hemp regulations – 2018 (PDF)

 Maryland Hemp Legislative History

 Altering the name of the Industrial Hemp Pilot Program to be the Hemp Research Pilot Program; establishing the Hemp Farming Program to promote hemp as an agricultural commodity in the State, the commercial sale of hemp products within and outside the State and to facilitate the research of hemp and hemp products; requiring the Department of Agriculture, in consultation with the Natalie M. LaPrade Medical Cannabis Commission, to adopt regulations to protect hemp growers and medical cannabis growers from the risk of cross-pollination; etc.

 Status: Signed into law by Gov. Hogan on April 30, 2019

 Repealing certain provisions of law that authorize under certain circumstances, a person to plant, cultivate, process, sell, or buy industrial hemp in the State; repealing an authorization for the Department of Agriculture or an institution of higher education to grow or cultivate industrial hemp; establishing an Industrial Hemp Pilot Program to authorize and facilitate the research of industrial hemp and certain aspects for agricultural, industrial, or commercial purposes.

 STATUS: Signed into law by Gov. Hogan on 5/8/18